-- PK Dome for prekindergarten students. - District Cafeteria for K-5th grade students. - Front of WJSHS building for Junior High and High School students - In the event of rain or extreme cold weather, junior high and high school students may enter the building and stay in their hallways.
+- PK Dome for prekindergarten students. - District Cafeteria for K-5th grade students. - WJSHS Library for Junior High and High School students

 Unless the teacher or sponsor overseeing an activity gives permission, a student will not be permitted to go to another area of the building or campus.